 Her use of colorful language wasn’t constant.
 I don’t want you to think she did it all the time.
 She mostly saved it for when she was reading the newspaper in the morning.
 After a couple of cigarettes and a pot of coffee she could get riled up and it was Katy Bar the Door.

 Her crowning achievement in cursing and displaced logic came one morning when she read an account of Gov Ann Richards describing a rival by using a common profanity.
 I can’t really remember the cuss word the governor used.
 But I do remember Blanche’s response.
 With physical rage rivaling Lewis Black tensing her small frame, she slamed her fist on the table and exploded with: “that God-damned Foul Mouthed Bitch!”

 And I’m sitting directly across the kitchen table from her thinking, “Do not laugh, Jane.
-Oh, dear Jesus, DonotlaughDonotlaughDonotlaugh, whatever you do, for God’s sake, do not laugh.”
-I managed to pull myself out of the moment by imagining dead puppies or something equally tragic and survived the encounter.
+Oh, sweet dear baby Jesus in heaven, DonotlaughDonotlaughDonotlaugh, whatever you do, for God’s sake, do not laugh.”
+I managed to pull myself out of the moment by imagining dead puppies and survived the encounter.
 But it remains one of Blanche’s most memorable moments.